KillianKemps/ClassroomAdmin/README.md

 **This is needed because the Classroom Admin application needs to know which fields to use from your CSV file and how to use them.**

+You can see an example of CSV file in the [example](example/courses.csv) folder.

 Two configuration files templates are available in `conf/`.
 Simply copy and rename them without `.template` to enable them.

 Please see below for details about the configuration values: